allenai/vampire/README.md

             --device -1
 ```

 This model can be run on a CPU (`--device -1`).
-To run on a GPU instead, run with `--device 0` (or any other available CUDA device number)
+To run on a GPU instead, run with `--device 0` (or any other available CUDA device number).

 This command will output training logs at `model_logs/vampire`.